 - 1 Air Fryer

-To prepare the air fryer cauliflower florets, start by cleaning the cauliflower: remove the outer leaves.
-With a knife, detach the florets from the stem; cut the larger ones in half or even into quarters (1).
-For even cooking, you should aim to get cauliflower florets that are roughly the same size.
-Rinse and drain them well, then put them in a bowl and season with salt, pepper, and curry (2).
+To prepare the cauliflower florets in the air fryer, start by cleaning the cauliflower: remove the outer leaves.
+Using a knife, separate the florets from the stem; cut larger ones in half or even into quarters (1).
+For even cooking, try to get cauliflower florets that are about the same size.
+Rinse and drain them well, then place them in a bowl and season with salt, pepper, and curry (2).

 Be careful not to overdo the salt, as curry is usually quite flavorful.
-Mix with your hands to distribute the seasoning evenly over all the cauliflower florets (3).
+Mix with your hands to evenly distribute the seasoning on all the cauliflower florets (3).
 Add the breadcrumbs as well (3).

 If you don’t have an oil sprayer, you can achieve a similar result by gently brushing the cauliflower with extra virgin olive oil.
-Cook the cauliflower in the air fryer at 340°F for about 18 minutes, without preheating.
-At the end of cooking, check that the florets are tender, and if they seem undercooked, continue cooking for a couple more minutes (7).
+Cook the cauliflower in the air fryer at 338°F for about 18 minutes without preheating.
+At the end of cooking, check that the florets are tender, and if they seem undercooked, continue cooking for another couple of minutes (7).

-Serve the cauliflower florets immediately, as an appetizer or side dish.
+Serve the cauliflower florets immediately, as an appetizer or a side dish.

 Storage

-The cauliflower florets cooked this way should be consumed freshly made, but if any are left over, you can store them in the refrigerator for a couple of days in a glass container.
+The cauliflower florets cooked this way should be consumed immediately, but if you have leftovers, you can store them in the refrigerator for a couple of days, sealed in a glass container.